bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 value is first stringified if it is an object, and then sorted.

-The default `sort-compare` routine **cannot** sort virtual columns, nor sort based on the custom rendering (formatter function or scoped slots) of the field data (which is used only for presentation).
+The default `sort-compare` routine **cannot** sort virtual columns, nor sort based on the custom rendering of the field data (formatter functions and/or scoped slots are used only for presentation).
 For this reason, you can provide your own custom sort compare routine by passing a function reference to the prop `sort-compare`.

 The `sort-compare` routine is passed three arguments.
 The first two arguments